DBeaver is a desktop client for managing databases from a graphical interface.

 It has two types of licensing.
 The Community Edition (CE) is free and Open Source, distributed under the Apache license.
 There is also a commercial version that includes, among other features, compatibility with NoSQL databases.

-To install DBeaver, we simply need to download and run the installer for our operating system (for Debian in the case of Raspbian on Raspberry Pi) from the project’s download page https://dbeaver.io/download/.
+To install DBeaver, we simply have to download and run the installer for our operating system (Debian package in the case of Raspberry Pi OS) from the project’s download page https://dbeaver.io/download/.

 Once installed, we add the data sources we need.
 For most databases, it will be necessary to install the third-party driver.
 Fortunately, DBeaver provides us with instructions and the link to install the drivers.